Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 ## 2.2.1 Storytelling Overview

 A story contains a series of information that makes up narrative.
 A commonly seen story generally works like this: a character encounters some problem before he can reach his goal.
 At the moment of despair, a guide appears with a thorough plan, encourage him to take action, and finally help him get through multiple failures and achieved success(Miller, 2017).

+Some insist the length of story should be limited to one message per story.

 The voice of the public support the importance of storytelling.
 In a 2017 report, storytelling was rated the most effective marketing tactics among 62% of B2B marketers.
 The number of B2C storytelling supporter was even higher (The Science of Storytelling (Infographic), 2017).
 It is said that people are 22 times more likely to memorize a fact when they are presented in the form of a story (Ochs and Capps, 2009).
 Science backup the crucial role of storytelling - the human brain is hardwired for stories.
 Zak's research (2013) discovered story will increase the release of neurochemical oxytocin, the so-called "love hormone".
 As a result, the listener to the story will perform a higher level of empathy and connection to a brand.